 So, what does this mean to you?
 If you’re found to be using modifier 59 incorrectly, the reimbursements you received for those services will be taken back by CMS.
 And if that leads to a full-scale audit of your modifier 59 claims, you could also have to pay $10,000 EACH time it was submitted on a claim.
 Your only defense is to act now.
 You need to get a firm handle on complying with modifier 59 guidelines – including modifiers – XE, XS, XP and XU, and national coding educator and auditor, Leslie Johnson, CPC, can show you how.

-On Tuesday, Dec.
-10th at 1 pm ET, Leslie will give you practical, step-by-step strategies for avoiding penalties for modifier 59 including:
+During this online training, Leslie will give you practical, step-by-step strategies for avoiding penalties for modifier 59 including:

 - Principles of how and why to use modifier 59 to derail overuse penalties

 - Demystify “Column 1” and “Column 2” definitions so you reduce claim errors

 - Correctly apply Correct Coding Edits (CCI) 0, 1 and 9 to avoid #1 error in modifier abuse

 - Map the X modifiers to your modifier 59 knowledge for easier selection